rodber/blog/_posts/2021/2021-02-12-support-is-broken.md

 ## Bad communication

-🥴 Some users don't have a compelling tech vocabulary, causing **communication jam**.
+🥴 Some users don't have a compelling tech vocabulary, which causes a **communication jam**.

 Cultural differences and language barriers will also play a role.
 Some users want to be greet and handled as if I were Adobe, chatter five minutes before cutting to the chase, or get easily offended by a translation issue or the use of certain word.